microsoft/connected-workbooks/README.md

 ## ✨ What Makes This Special?

-🎯 **Beyond Basic Export** - Say goodbye to static CSV dumps!
-Create rich, interactive Excel workbooks with live data connections.
+🎯 **Interactive Workbooks, Not Static Files** - Generate fully functional Excel workbooks with tables instead of basic CSV exports that lose all structure and functionality.

-🎨 **Brand Your Experience** - Use custom Excel templates to maintain your brand identity.
+🎨 **Corporate Branding & Custom Dashboards** - Inject your data into pre-built Excel templates containing your company branding, PivotTables, charts, and business logic while preserving all formatting and calculations.

-🔄 **Real-time Updates** - Data refreshes automatically when users open the workbook.
+🔄 **Live Data Connections with Power Query** - Create workbooks that automatically refresh from your web APIs, databases, or data sources using Microsoft's Power Query technology, eliminating manual data updates.

-🌐 **Free Excel Access** - Open your generated workbooks directly in **Excel for the Web for FREE** - no desktop installation required!
+🌐 **Zero-Install Excel Experience** - Launch workbooks directly in Excel for the Web through any browser without requiring Excel desktop installation, making your data accessible to any user anywhere.

 ---